“I’ve seen this happen. All people having certain dreams pass through the same stages.”

 It’s almost like going back to where you had started, but after collecting some wisdom.
 You move beyond flaws and doubts, towards attaining perfection.

-You give yourself freedom to be bad or good, because what you do is a source of happiness itself.
+You give yourself the freedom to be bad or good because what you do is a source of happiness itself.
 It makes you more human.

 After this stage, you keep crushing your hurdles and cross new milestones.

 Fast or slow, you don’t stop thriving.
 Only better things await you at every step you take after this.